Irish plays and actor have big day at UK Theatre Awards

 The production, which has toured Britain, is about two men who meet up in a pub decades later to deal with a bombing of that same pub during Northern Ireland's sectarian "troubles".

-Friel's 1980 play, often deemed his finest work and which deals among other things with the importance of placenames and the ambiguities of translation, won the award for best touring production in a staging directed by James Grieve for English Touring Theatre.
+Friel's 1980 play, often deemed his finest work and which deals among other things with the importance of place names and the ambiguities of translation, won the award for best touring production in a staging directed by James Grieve for English Touring Theatre and co-produced with Sheffield Theatres and Rose Theatre Kingston.

 Grieve said of the play that "working with writing of that quality makes your job a joy".
 He added that the award to productions of works by Friel and McCafferty underscored that "Irish playwrights throughout history have been extraordinary".